Interventional Pain and Regenerative Medicine Specialists

 Pain Management and Regenerative Medicine located in Northern Virginia

-Stiff and painful joints can make it challenging to cook, clean, work, or enjoy your favorite activities.
-With arthritis treatment from John Huffman, MD, at Interventional Pain and Regenerative Medicine Specialists in Arlington, Virginia, you can improve your mobility and slow the progression of your arthritis.
-To determine if you have arthritis and how to treat it, call Interventional Pain and Regenerative Medicine Specialists, or book an appointment online today.
+Stiff and painful joints can make life challenging to cook, clean, work, or enjoy your favorite activities.
+With arthritis treatment from Drs.
+John Huffman and Talal Ghazal at Interventional Pain and Regenerative Medicine Specialists in Arlington, Virginia, you can improve the pain that may limit your activities of daily living (ADL) and quality of life (QoL).
+To determine if you have arthritis and how to treat the pain associated with it, call Interventional Pain and Regenerative Medicine Specialists, or book an appointment online today.

-Arthritis is a group of conditions causing your joints to become inflamed.
-Over time, arthritis can cause pain and stiffness as your joints wear down.
+Arthritis is a group of conditions causing joints to become inflamed.
+Over time, arthritis can cause pain, stiffness and negatively affect mobility.
 In most cases, arthritis develops slowly and worsens over time.
-However, it is possible to experience a sudden onset of symptoms.
-They can even come and go with periods of remission.
+However, it is possible to experience sudden onset of arthritic joint pain that can vary in intensity and have periods of remission.

-At Interventional Pain and Regenerative Medicine Specialists, Dr. Huffman uses advanced diagnostic services like blood tests and imaging scans to determine which type of arthritis you have.
-Then, he helps you manage your arthritis to maintain your mobility for as long as possible.
-With an effective treatment plan, you can reduce your symptoms and continue living a productive, fulfilling life.
+At Interventional Pain and Regenerative Medicine Specialists, Drs.
+Huffman and Ghazal use advanced diagnostic services like blood tests and imaging scans to determine which type of arthritis you may have.
+The doctors at IPRMS will help you manage your arthritis pain in order to maintain your mobility and function for as long as possible.
+With an effective treatment plan, you can reduce your symptoms and continue to live a productive and fulfilling life.

 There are over 100 documented types of arthritis, all of which fit into four different categories with various causes:

 While all forms of arthritis cause inflammation, inflammatory arthritis develops when your immune system attacks your joints as if they were invading your body and making you sick.
 This immune response causes intense inflammation and can lead to joint erosion and dysfunction over time.